 If you want a simpler watch that is cheaper and extremely comfortable to wear, go with the Forerunner 45.

 Where to Buy the Forerunner 45 and 245

-Here are some places to buy these watches, on Amazon and the Garmin website (prices current as of late September 2020).
+If this review helped you, it would mean a ton if you purchased through my affiliate links.
+Here are some places to buy these watches, on Amazon and the Garmin website.
 I also want to encourage you to buy secondhand or from small, local running stores if you can.
 I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a ko-fi.

 I hope you found this comparison of the Forerunner 45 vs. 245 was helpful—as always, feel free to reach out with any questions or comments.
 Best of luck choosing a watch, and happy training!